vanallenlab/moalmanac-db/docs/content-changelog.md

 Edited entries:
 - (Preclinical) _KRAS_ somatic variants associated with sensitivity to trametinib + fgfr1 inhibition.
 Recorded therapy name to be alphabetical and changed inhibitor to be lowercase.

+Mutational signature version has been added as a feature definition for mutational signatures.
+All catalogued assertions of this feature type are currently using Mutational Signatures (v2).

 Removed entries:

 ## December 2020 release